Banking Bank Reviews

 SoFi vs. Chime

-However, Chime isn't as well-rated on Trustpilot and doesn't offer loans.
-We recommend Chime if you live paycheck to paycheck or have poor credit.
-When it comes down to SoFi vs. Chime, it's important to compare SoFi Plus to Chime+ because this is where you'll find the best benefits.
+Chime isn't as well-rated on Trustpilot as SoFi and doesn't offer loans.
+But it does have a secured credit card, which SoFi lacks.
+Chime is a good choice if you want to build or boost your credit while making everyday purchases.
+When comparing SoFi vs. Chime, I'd recommend looking into Chime+19 and how it compares to SoFi Plus, because this is where you'll find the best benefits.

 Visit Chime | Check out our full Chime review